 - Multiple containers can be run on the same VM

-- Containers can be passivated when not needed anymore
+- Containers can be stopped when not needed anymore

 - Containers can be restarted very quickly when needed